mbellucio/matheus-rebase-labs/Readme.md

 an api that expose some endpoints and a application that consumes those endpoints, <br>
 a frontend application that an user can interact with.
 Furthermore, the user should <br>
 be able to insert a CSV file into the database through the webapp application, and this <br>
 should be done using an async job.
-To end it all, all of that must be made using Docker.
+To end it all, all of that must integrated with Docker.

 Here's a peek of the Docker container setup to achieve the project goals: <br>